JelenaQARakic/RegistrationForm/README.md

 # RegistrationForm
+# RegistrationForm using Xpath
-# CombinedTests
+# Testing bugs
+# Negative Test case PIB
 README for Git Repository
 Project Overview
-This README provides information about running test for Successfull Registration Form on Halo oglasi.com .
+This README provides information about running test for Successfull Registration Form on Halo oglasi.com, testing registration form .
 This repository contains a Java project developed using the following technologies:

     Java version: "14.0.2" (2020-07-14)